 We take a lead role in projects and research which aim to enhance the adoption of plug-in vehicles and improve chargepoint infrastructure across the UK and internationally.

-The Office for Low Emission Vehicles has announced a £20 million fund for local authorities to boost the rollout of ultra low emission taxis across the country.
+The Office for Low Emission Vehicles has announced a £20 million Ultra Low Emission Vehicle Taxi scheme for local authorities to boost the rollout of ultra low emission taxis across the country.
 The scheme aims to support authorities with the upfront cost of purpose-built low emission taxis and charging infrastructure.
-Local authorities are offered with an opportunity to win a part of the £20 million fund to increase the number of plug-in taxis.

 Further guidance is available from Gov.uk